Last checked 27/03/2018

 - protective measures for pregnant women and women with babies

-If the terms and conditions of employment in your own country are more favourable to your staff than in the host country, you can of course maintain these conditions also during posting.
+If the employment terms and conditions in your own country are more favourable to your staff than in the host country, you can of course maintain these conditions during the posting.

 If initial installation and/or initial assembly of certain products is an integral part of your contract and your skilled staff have to carry out these activities, the minimum pay and annual holiday requirements are not obligatory if the whole posting lasts for less than 8 days.